twse/random-stuff/Readable Fonts/Western European.md

 SevenHeaven (1987), by Anders M Olsson, is a DOS TSR program to install a Swedish keyboard.
 The docs are in Swedish.

-Times of the West I (2001), by Libor Sztemon, is derived from Times New Roman and includes special characters and letters with diacritics for Catalan, Greenlandic, Luxembourgian and Old Danish/Norwegian languages.
-The PCL5 data refers to the original Times New Roman font.
+Times of the West I (2001), by Libor Sztemon, is derived from Times New Roman and includes letters with diacritics for Catalan, Greenlandic, Luxembourgian and Old Danish/Norwegian languages.
+The PCL5 data refers to the original font.
 Download the font from [here](http://ls78.sweb.cz/fonts.htm).

-Times of the West II (2001), by Libor Sztemon, is derived from Times New Roman and include letters with diacritics for Azerbaijani, Catalan, Kurdish, Slovenian and Turkish languages.
-The PCL5 data refers to the original Times New Roman font.
+Times of the West II (2001), by Libor Sztemon, is derived from Times New Roman and includes letters with diacritics for Azerbaijani, Catalan, Kurdish, Slovenian and Turkish languages.
+The PCL5 data refers to the original font.
 Download the font from [here](http://ls78.sweb.cz/fonts.htm).

 The old WST fonts discontinued with Windows 7 are designed for use with terminal programs.
 The encoding is MS Symbol but the fonts work fine with word wrapping.
 The range 128-255 includes a set of Braille characters.